Brenndoerfer/datascience.terminology.me/_items/prior-probability.md

 We want to predict if a certain soccer player will score a goal in a certain match.
 We do have prior observations about the players and the teams' performance.
 This is our prior probability.
 Let's call it event A.

-During the game, an additional event, event B, affects the probability of event A occurred.
+During the game, an additional event, event B, which affects the probability of event A occurred.
 With this additional information, we can formulate the posterior.
 Because event B is affecting event A and because event B happened after event A, we can revise our prior probability of event A occurring.
+It's now our posterior probability.